pereiradaniel/learnyounode/Readme.md

 These are my solutions for the Learnyounode tutorial available [here][LearnyounodeLink].
 In the comments, there are several solutions and the official solution.
 The blog posts have reference links to the relevant Node and Javascript docs.

+* The solutions for all the exercises are included in the repo with comments, even though the blog series is still being completed.

 # Who will this help?